 Criminal background check.
-All students enrolled in nursing must have clearance of criminal background checks prior to participating in nursing clinical courses.
+All students enrolled in nursing must receive a clear criminal background check.
 This is a mandatory requirement as part of the Mississippi state law, Section 43-13-11 of Mississippi Code of 1972 and in accordance with R.S.
 37:921, LAC 64:XLVII.3403 and LAC 46:XLVII.3331 of the Louisiana State Board of Nursing.